 The ever-growing reach of internet has given a boost to the business of Online Business Directories.

-Today, we have generic business directories catering to needs of cities (our business directory was one of them – focussing on our city) or country-based business directories (think of just dial and google business) providing information of businesses in the country.
+Today, we have generic business directories catering to needs of cities (our business directory was one of them – focussed on our city) or country-based business directories (think of just dial and google business) providing information of businesses in the country.

 And then there are niche business directories like yelp and Zomato (directory for food businesses), India mart and trade India (focussed on industrial businesses).

 Some of the famous names in Australia include – Truelocal, Yellow Pages, Start local.

 The plan to start an online business directory website starts with learning the steps to set up the website and then building a revenue model around it.